gmarmstrong/dangerzone/BUILD.md

 Install Python 3.10.4 (x86) [from python.org](https://www.python.org/downloads/release/python-3104/).
 When installing it, make sure to check the "Add Python 3.10 to PATH" checkbox on the first page of the installer.

+Install Microsoft Visual C++ 14.0 or greater.
+Get it with ["Microsoft C++ Build Tools"](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and make sure to select "Desktop development with C++" when installing.

 Install [poetry](https://python-poetry.org/).
 Open PowerShell, and run:

 ```